HCDigitalScholarship/ds-cookbook/django_flatpages/README.md

    ```
   This step is necessary to prevent Ckeditor from erasing your added html.

- 3. You should also make a small change to the ckeditor settings.
-By default, CKeditor removes all html tags on load and leaves only the text.
-This can be a problem if your flat page has images or links or any html other than <p> tags.
-Find config.js in the ckeditor/ckeditor directory.
+Alternatively, if you're not using the Django plugin, you can change config.js.
 Add this line `config.allowedContent = true;` so that the config file is similar to the one below:
  ```
  CKEDITOR.editorConfig = function( config ) {
         // Define changes to default configuration here.
 For example: